albertchitta/sorting-hat/README.md

 - [Project Board](https://github.com/albertchitta/sorting-hat/projects/1)

 ## Code Snippet <!-- OPTIONAL, but doesn't hurt -->
-This function deletes a pet from the array and prints it to the DOM.
+This function deletes a student from the array and prints it to the DOM.
 It will also keep you on the current filter selection.
 ```
 // Expels a student to Voldy's Army
 const studentExpel = (event) => {